Spartabariallali/vm_provisioning/readme.md

 - to do so we use the sink_files feature in vagrant

 ### Error handling
-- running the vm this morning returned the error that "the vm was creatred with a user that doesnt match the current user
+- running the vm this morning returned the error that "the vm was created with a user that doesnt match the current user"
 - check hidden files - using the command ls -a
 - remove .vagrant file